col-n/col-n/README.md

 2. A geospacial analysis of zip code and price data (ipython notebook).
 This notebook takes zipcodes and translates them to Latitude-Longitude using Google's API.
 Then, a simple cluster analysis is performed on the lat-long data using scipy's kmeans2.
 Finally, this notebook creates a KML file that can be viewed in Google Earth, with some custom features to aid analysis based on the price.

 3. An RSA implementation in python (python file).
-Creates public and private keys from random numbers of 5-32 bits.
+Creates public and private keys from pseudo-random numbers of 5-32 bits using systemrandom, the crytpographically acceptable method.
 Tests for primality using the Miller-Rabin algo.
-Includes a simple function to decompose the resulting 'n' back into the prime factors to demonstrate the increasing returns to bit-length of.
+Includes a (very) simple function to decompose the resulting semi-prime 'n' back into the prime factors to demonstrate the increasing returns to bit-length of 'n' (hint: its much harder the longer they are).

+4. The Matasano Crypto Challenges (series of ipython notebooks and python files).
+I'm working on the challenges and posting them here when I am satified with them.

 More to follow.